SimonBlanke/Gradient-Free-Optimizers/docs/source/get_started/introduction.rst

 **Requirements:**

 - Python 3.10+
-- NumPy, SciPy, pandas, tqdm
+- NumPy and pandas

+SciPy, tqdm, and scikit-learn are optional extras for distribution-backed dimensions, progress bars, and alternative surrogate models.

 **Optional dependencies:**